davidoakley/ESO-Navigator/README.md

 This add-on is brand-new, and has only been tested by me!
 I would appreciate friendly feedback as to how it can be improved or how it isn't working the way you'd expect.

+Navigator currently works in **English** and is partially localised and tested in **French**; other languages may have varying levels of functionality or brokenness...
+Please get in touch if you'd like to help!

 ## Features ##

 - A new **Navigator tab** on the World Map, which can be configured to be the default tab